Thy Will Be Done - why answering editorial briefs brings best results

 Media appearances create more opportunities:

 Two weeks later, a BBC producer contacted me via LinkedIn and asked if I’d be willing to be interviewed about leaving my tortoises in my will.
 I spoke to her over the phone a few days later and the following week a camera crew arrived to film our tortoises, Elton and David, in the back garden.
-A link will be added if they make the small screen.

 Key takeways: